Sbugg8/Sbugg8/README.md

 - 👋 Welcome!
-My name is Shayna, an aspiring IT Professional www.linkedin.com/in/shayna-bugg-60a144264
+My name is Shayna, an IT Professional
 <h2>                                       </h2>
  Here are some of my latest projects.
  <h2> 👨‍💻 Information Technology Projects:</h2>